Azure/AzOps/docs/wiki/DeploymentStacks.md

 ### Deployment Stacks Processing

 The most specific deploymentstack configuration (at scope) will be selected by considering the following:
-- **Specificity Matters**: The most specific `.deploymentStacks.json` file at a given scope (e.g., matching the parameter or template file name) is prioritized.
+- **Specificity Matters**: The most specific `.deploymentStacks.json` file at a given scope (e.g., matching the parameter or template filename) is prioritized.
 - **Exclusion Handling**: Files listed in the `excludedAzOpsFiles` setting of a `.deploymentStacks.json` file are skipped during processing.
 - **Fallback Logic**: If no specific or general `.deploymentStacks.json` file is found, the root `.deploymentStacks.json` file is used, if available.
 - **Non Stack Deployment**: If no applicable `.deploymentStacks.json` file is found or all are excluded, the template is processed as a non-stack deployment.